anjumArnab/core_dart/README.md

 **Callback function**

 A callback function in Dart is a function passed as an argument to another function, which is invoked later when a certain event or operation completes.
-It allows asynchronous or event-driven programming by letting one piece of code execute after another finishes.
+It enables asynchronous or event-driven programming by allowing one piece of code to execute after another finishes.
 A callback is simply a function reference used as a parameter.
 ``` dart
 void main() {